AminHasanpour/DL_project_template/README.md

 ---

-Forked from [MLOps course template](https://github.com/SkafteNicki/dtu_mlops).
+Taken from [MLOps template](https://github.com/SkafteNicki/mlops_template).
 This template has been updated to better fit deep learning projects and contain more features out of the box.

 ## Requirements to use the template: